cs3157-borowski/recitations/recitation_9/signals.md

 Usually we would use `sigaction` for a couple of reasons:

 - `signal()` does not block other signals from arriving.
-Therefore, if another signal can arrive during the execution of the signal handler.
+Therefore, another signal can arrive during the execution of the signal handler.
 `sigaction()` blocks other signals until the signal handler finishes executing.
 - `signal()` usually resets signal action back to `SIG_DFL`